The Radicalz

-The Radicalz, also known as The Revolution, were a professional wrestling stable in World Championship Wrestling (WCW) (as the Revolution) and the World Wrestling Federation (WWF, now WWE) (as the Radicalz) that debuted in July 1999.
+The Radicalz (stylized as The R4dicalz), also known as The Revolution, were a professional wrestling stable in World Championship Wrestling (WCW) (as the Revolution) and the World Wrestling Federation (WWF, now WWE) (as the Radicalz) that debuted in July 1999.
 The group consisted primarily of Eddie Guerrero, Chris Benoit, Perry Saturn, and Dean Malenko.

 The stable is notable for consisting of four well-known wrestlers who would jump ship during the Monday Night War.
 Within three months of joining the WWF, each member would hold a different championship at various points: Benoit with the WWF Intercontinental Championship, Guerrero with the WWF European Championship, Malenko with the WWF Light Heavyweight Championship, and Saturn with the WWF Hardcore Championship.

 History

 The Radicalz: Chris Benoit, Dean Malenko, Eddie Guerrero, and Perry Saturn.

 Origins

 Benoit, Malenko and Guerrero toured the world before signing with WCW.
 Their lack of size did not translate well in the United States, but their respective styles were popular in countries like Mexico, Canada and particularly Japan.The trio would face off repeatedly, forcing them to spend a lot of time together.

 They caught the attention of Philadelphia-based promotion Extreme Championship Wrestling's (ECW) booker and promoter Paul Heyman.
 Heyman was keen to introduce the Mexican lucha libre style to the United States professional wrestling fans, and he saw Guerrero as an ideal example of this.
 He also loved the technical styles of Benoit and Malenko, so Heyman booked all three men in his company.
 It would be here that they met Perry Saturn, a traditional power wrestler and brawler, but he did not become a member of the group until they all signed contracts with WCW.